mongodb/leafygreen-ui/packages/menu/README.md

 **Type:** `HTMLElement` or `ReactNode`

 An `HTMLElement` or `ReactNode` against which the Menu will be positioned.
-If this prop is present, the Menu's state will be managed internally.

 ### usePortal